Cooking with Confidence....Simplified versions of everyday recipes - for ANYONE wishing to learn to cook.

 - The recipes are laid out in a unique way which allows you to gain in confidence knowing that the next step will tell you exactly what you need to do.

-- We also show you what to do if things occasionally do go wrong – I managed to make a lumpy cheese sauce after 35 years of cooking!
+- I also show you what to do if things occasionally do go wrong – I managed to make a lumpy cheese sauce after 35 years of cooking so I created a step by step tutorial showing how I rescued it!